-Cornell University in New York Focused on Safe Asbestos Removal Across Campus
+Cornell University Focused on Safe Asbestos Removal Across Campus

 Researchers at Cornell University have been at the forefront of cancer research.
 “Cornell Dots”, unique nanoparticles that glow brightly and can light up cancer cells in PET-optical imaging, and “super natural killer cells” that seek out cancerous cells leading the cells to self-destruct, both from Cornell, have been touted as groundbreaking treatment discoveries that stand to benefit mesothelioma patients.

 Now, the university is conducting asbestos abatement across the campus in a proactive effort to prevent health hazards from asbestos contamination down the road.

 Founded in 1865, much of Cornell University, in Ithaca, New York, was built in the 1900’s when asbestos was commonly used in building materials.
 Although intact asbestos does not pose a health hazard, when it becomes friable, or crumbles, asbestos fibers can be inhaled leading to lung cancer and mesothelioma.

 The U.S. Environmental Protection Agency reports there is no safe level of exposure of asbestos.
 Anyone exposed to the mineral faces a life-long risk of developing mesothelioma.

 In an effort to proactively manage the asbestos throughout campus and “to minimize potential health risks to the University community,” The Cornell University Asbestos Management Program was established.
 Prior to any renovation work on the campus, or when asbestos containing material is found to be damaged, the Asbestos Management Program is contacted.